numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-notes-0-foundations.md

 - `vagrant halt`: shuts down the VMBox
 - `vagrant destroy`: resets the VMBox to fresh install (of *linux*, in this case)

+#### note

+- multiple SSH connection arw allowed into the VMBox simultaneously

 <hr>

 # linux web servers